menu icon

 Instructions

-• Weigh or measure the sugars into a small bowl, set aside.
+• Weigh or measure the granulated and light brown sugars into a small bowl, set aside.
 In another bowl, weigh or measure the flour, baking powder, baking soda, cinnamon, nutmeg, allspice, salt, and run a whisk through to blend.

-• Scrape down the sides of the bowl and, at a low speed, gradually add the dry ingredients.
-Finally, add the chopped walnuts and mix for about 30 seconds.
+• Scrape down the sides of the bowl and, at a low speed, add the dry ingredients about a third at a time.
+I take a spatula and scrape the sides and across the bottom of the bowl to make sure the flour has been incorporated.
+Finally, add the chopped walnuts and mix for about 15 seconds.
 Once combined, cover and refrigerate for an hour.

-• Scoop out some cookie batter using a medium cookie scoop, and in your hands, make a ball.
-Add to a bowl with the powdered sugar and coat the ball.
+• I like using the cookie scooper since it will make the balls for me.
+Add a ball of cookie dough to the bowl with the powdered sugar and coat the ball.
 Then place on the cookie sheet pan.
-You can fit 12 balls on a pan.
-Bake for 12-13 minutes.
-Move to a cooling rack to cool.
-Enjoy!
+You can fit 12 balls on a half-sheet pan.
+Bake for 11-13 minutes.
+Move to a cooling rack once out of the oven.

 Share this recipe